oneforawe/config-repo/setup/remote-machine-setup/README.md

 personalized experience, both in functionality and aesthetics, while not disrupting other users' experiences -- even if they're using the same account.

+...The effects of this installation could be less obtrusive... since it changes the bash prompt, which is noticeable.
+And if other users like to use zsh, this changes the zsh prompt too.
+(The other users might like the changes though.)

-The files in this folder simplify that configuration/personalization process.
+The files in this folder simplify the configuration/personalization process.

 ## Installation